Dick Molpus: Tenure

 Before taking office Molpus announced a reorganization plan for the office in which he would create four new departments to handle administration, public lands and elections, policy development, and securities regulations.
 He wanted to shift the focus of the secretary of state from clerical and administrative duties to handling education, public lands, securities, and elections.
 Molpus assumed office on January 5, 1984.
-The director of the Mississippi NAACP criticized Molpus, among other state officials, for the low amount of black people he appointed to office despite having significant black electoral support in the 1983 election.
+The director of the Mississippi NAACP criticized Molpus, among other state officials, for the low number of black people he appointed to office despite having significant black electoral support in the 1983 election.

 In 1989 The Neshoba Democrat editor Stanley Dearman invited Molpus to partake in a commemoration of the 25th anniversary of the Mississippi Burning murders of three civil rights activists in Philadelphia, Mississippi, an event which had stigmatized the town to outsiders and was regarded as politically controversial.
 Despite concerns from some of his advisers that his involvement in a commemoration would ruin his political career, Molpus agreed to attend and helped to organize a planning committee for the event.
 He also convinced Governor Mabus to attend with him.
 On June 21, 1989, Molpus officially apologized to the families of the murdered civil rights workers, saying, "We deeply regret what happened here 25 years ago.
 We wish we could undo it.
 We wish we could bring them back.
 Every decent person here feels that way.
 My heart is full because today we have found a way to ease the burden that this community has borne."
 The statement made him the first Mississippi state official to apologize for the murders.